 Hietalahti Market Hall first opened back in 1903, and following a major renovation in 2012 it has been transformed into a real multicultural restaurant oasis where you can take a culinary trip around the world.
 Fat Ramen is known for the city’s best ramen soups that combine Japanese and Finnish traditions.
 In addition to the traditional tonkotsu ramen, Fat Ramen offers an excellent selection of acclaimed vegan ramen soups, as well as bao steamed buns and gyozas.
 Japanese street food is also served at Tokyo Street, whose noodles and gyozas are delicious.
 Tokyo Street also has a fun minibar that serves not only quality wines and craft beers, but also Japanese sake.

 Kamalig in turn specialises in traditional Filipino cuisine: the adobo, chicken inasal and kare-kare are sure choices.
 Vietnamese cuisine also represents the finest Southeast Asian food culture and can be savoured at Mama’s Pho.
 Piilo meanwhile is especially known for its delicious breakfasts and weekend brunches, and it also serves Italian pastas and pizzas, as well as hearty salads.
-Piilo also sells Italian ice creams by Bus Gelato, including vegan options.
+Piilo also sells Italian ice creams, including vegan options.

 Hakaniemi Market Hall

-Nami in turn serves traditional Karelian pies from Liperi, while Petri’s Chocolate specialises in delicious chocolates and pralines.
+Nami in turn serves traditional Karelian pies from Liperi, while Panicuocoli specialises in bio sourdough bread.
 Other sweet treats include the generously sized cinnamon buns, apple donuts and shrove buns served at Nami and the traditional market hall café.
 Finally, don’t forget to stop by Lentävä Lehmä, one of the best cheese vendors in Helsinki that offers a huge selection from which to choose!